gist-rs/anyrag/crates/server/README.md

 #### `POST /prompt`

-Translates a natural language prompt into a query, executes it against a data warehouse (e.g., BigQuery), and formats the result.
-It is highly configurable and can also handle direct questions or ingest data from Google Sheets on the fly.
+Translates a natural language prompt into a query, executes it, and formats the result.
+It can query a configured data warehouse (e.g., BigQuery) or, if a Google Sheet URL is detected in the prompt, it will dynamically ingest the sheet into a temporary SQLite table and query it instead.

 **Request Body:** An `ExecutePromptOptions` JSON object.